tashikomaaa/tasky/README.md

 ```

 #### **Stop a Process**

-Stop a process by its PID:
+Terminate a process by its PID:

 ```bash
 node src/cli.js stop <pid>